Hospital Medicine

 Team O

 The Team O rotation is designed as a manager service and mirrors a traditional 7-on, 7-off Hospitalist schedule.
-The team consist of one PGY3 who works directly under the supervision of a Hospitalist.
+The team consists of one PGY3 who works directly under the supervision of a Hospitalist.
 The PGY3’s role is that of a junior attending.
 Each team works seven 12-hours shifts and has the following 7 days off.
 During their inpatient weeks, residents admit and manage patients as well as provide medical consultation.
 In addition, the Team O resident acts as the primary responder for the Emergency Code team during evening hours.
 The Emergency Code team responds to all rapid responses, stroke codes and code blues for the hospital.

-The Medical Admitting Resident or “MAR” rotation is a 4-week rotation designed to give PGY3 residents an opportunity to hone their clinical skills around triaging and admitting patients, handoffs, medical consultation, emergency response, and evaluation of patients to determine need for transfer to higher level of care.
-Under the supervision of the triaging Hospitalist, the MAR reviews and triages patients requiring admission to the teaching service and signs out patients to the respective teaching teams.
-The MAR resident also acts as the primary responder for the Emergency Code team during daytime hours.
+The Acute Care Resident (ACR) rotation is a 4-week rotation designed to give PGY3 residents an opportunity to hone their clinical skills handoffs, medical consultation, emergency response, and evaluation of patients to determine need for transfer to higher level of care.
+Under the direct supervision of an Intensivist, the ACR provides consultation for all high-risk patients downgraded to the medical floor from the ICU.
+The ACR resident acts as the primary responder for the Emergency Code team during daytime hours.
+The Emergency Code team responds to all rapid responses, stroke codes and code blues for the hospital.

 Night Float